The Teachers’ Union of Ireland

 Permanent Whole-Time

 Appointment to permanent whole-time positions follows a national advertisement of the position and a formal selection process.
 Appointment on a permanent whole-time basis used to be the norm and it remains open to employers to make permanent appointments ab initio.
-The Department of Education and Skills issued letters to the Management Bodies to this effect (CL 59/16 and CL 49/17).
+The Department of Education issued letters to the Management Bodies to this effect.

 Fixed-Term